 Aetna: Yes, timeliness of decisions is part of a monthly case assessment audit.
 Turn-around time is monitored by annual audits and quarterly report submissions.
 Audits and training are used to address performance gaps

 Blue Shield of California: Blue Shield’s contracted IPA/medical groups are responsible for the timeliness of decisions about referral authorization.
 They must comply with our standard of two working days to get all necessary information for a non-urgent referral, one calendar day for urgent referral/treatment, and immediately for emergency care.
 Blue Shield-delegated oversight consultant nurses perform annual audits to ensure that standards for timeliness are met.
 An IPA/medical group that does not meet timeliness standards for utilization management must take corrective action.

 Cigna: Cigna works closely with physicians and medical groups to expedite referrals and measures customer satisfaction with the referral process on a regular basis.

 Health Net of CA: Yes, it is done through access audit reports, member satisfaction surveys, HEDIS indicators, physician profiles, medical group comparison reports and member complaints.
 Delays are remedied through corrective action.

-Kaiser Permanente: Our doctors are not required to seek authorization for member’s medical services.
+Kaiser Permanente: Our doctors are not required to seek authorization for the vast majority of member’s medical services.
 Practically every aspect of a member’s encounter with their health care team will later go through our internal utilization review process.
-If there are any factors found to be slowing the processing of referrals, steps are taken to remove or change those factors.
+If there are any factors found to be slowing the processing of referrals steps are taken to remove or change those factors.